Cox launches Elite Gamer low-latency internet

 “It really does enhance the gaming experience and gives greater stability,” Lev said.

 Those who don’t live in Cox markets can benefit from similar technology, provided by companies such as WTFast, which offers a subscription for low-ping service.
-Cox’s improved service differs from internet solutions like Subspace and Network Next, which help game publishers move their workloads closer to where a customer is, Lev said.
+But Cox’s improved service differs from internet solutions like Subspace and Network Next, which help game publishers move their workloads closer to where a customer is, Lev said.

 “We took a different approach, coming from the client side,” Lev said.
 “We enable users to download the software that sits on their PC.
 And when you start a game, we identify [what] you’re using.
 We identify the traffic pattern in the client, and we basically do some work to find other routes.”